 Ophthalmia neonatorum caused by N gonorrhoeae and C trachomatis is responsible for severe visual loss.
-Fortunately, their rates have declined significantly because of routine antenatal screening and treatment of sexually transmitted infections as well as decreased prevalence of these infections in the general population.
-In our study, neither of these two bacteria was isolated from the conjunctival smears.
-The leading risk factor for the neonates in our study was low birth weight.
-The infection was found to be commoner in those born through vaginal delivery than through caesarean section.
+Fortunately, their rates have declined significantly because of routine antenatal screening and timely treatment of sexually transmitted infections as well as decreased prevalence of these infections in the general population.^(6,7) In our study, neither of these two bacteria was isolated from the conjunctival smears.
+Low birth weight was the leading risk factor for the neonates.
+The infection was common in those born through vaginal delivery than through caesarean section.
 (P <0.05%; Z test)

-In the US, N gonorrhoeae accounts for $<\!\!1\%$ of reported cases of neonatal ophthalmia, Chlamydia trachomatis accounts for 2% to 40%, while Staphylococcus species, Streptococcus species.
-Haemophilus species and other Gram-negative bacterial species account for 30% to 50% of cases.(8) An Indian study of 70 neonatal ophthalmia cases from 2002 isolated 57% Staphylococcus epidermidis, 24% Chlamydia trachomatis and the rest 35% other bacteria.(9) Another Indian study of 58 neonates isolated Chlamydia trachomatis in 31% of neonatal conjunctivitis cases.(2)
+In the US, N gonorrhoeae accounts for <1% of reported cases of neonatal ophthalmia, Chlamydia trachomatis accounts for 2% to 40%, while Staphylococcus species, Streptococcus species, Haemophilus species and other Gram-negative bacterial species account for 30% to 50% of cases.(8) An Indian study of 70 neonatal ophthalmia cases from 2002 isolated 57% Staphylococcus epidermidis, 24% Chlamydia trachomatis and the rest 35% other bacteria.(9) Another Indian study of 58 neonates isolated Chlamydia trachomatis in 31% of neonatal conjunctivitis cases.(2)

 At our hospital, all the mothers undergo regular antenatal visits with screening for STIs.
-Patients having leucorrhea are investigated further and treated accordingy.
+Patients having leucorrhea are investigated further and treated accordingly.
 However there is no protocol to give STI prophylaxis as a routine to all cases.